Pobermeier/vintage-poker/README.md

 ## Quick Start

-### Add a local.env file in "./server/config" folder with the following
+### Add a "local.env" file in the "/server/config" folder with the following entries

 ```
   MONGO_URI=<YOUR_MONGODB_URI>